Devotional Thought : Jeremiah 41:1-2

 Constable comments in his Commentary on Jeremiah.
 “Everything about Ishmael disgraced the name of David his forebear who had resisted every impulse to ‘wade through slaughter to a throne’ and had awaited God’s time and his people’s will … even the well-meaning may be tempted to get things done, especially in corporate projects.
 That is, by guile rather than openness; by pressure rather than patience and prayer; in a word, by carnal weapons rather than spiritual, and towards ends of one’s own choosing.”

-While we don’t resort to murder, we are tempted to use guile and pressure to enforce our own agenda.
+While we don’t resort to murder, we’re tempted to use guile and pressure to enforce our agenda.
 We might even justify our actions especially if we believe a certain course of action is God’s will.
-Yet even when our plans line up with God’s will we often need to wait for his timing and confirmation from others.
+Yet even when our plans line up with God’s will, we often need to wait for his timing and confirmation from others.

-How easy it is to push our own agendas rather than waiting for God to reveal his ways.
+How easy it is to push through with our agendas rather than waiting for God to reveal his ways.